cassiama/cs562-final-project/readme.md

 ## How to Run

 - Step 0: Download and set up PostgreSQL Server on your machine.
-Make sure to initialize your credentials and put them in your own .env file.
+Make sure to initialize your credentials and put them in your own `.env` file.
+Please have the following variables in the `.env` file:
+  - USER
+  - PASSWORD
+  - DBNAME
 - Step 1: Before continuing, we recommend creating a virtual environment first (`python -m venv {your_venv}`).
 - Step 2: Next, activate the virtual environment.
 It's different for each major OS.
   - Windows (PowerShell): `{your_venv}\Scripts\activate.ps1`